A Snow White Christmas: Plot

-After the Wicked Queen discovers the young Snow White is still alive and also more beautiful than her, she first turns herself into a giant rat to attack her, but is foiled when one of the giants shoos her away upon his return home.
-She then melts all the ice on the mountains to form a flood, which Brawny saves Snow White from.
+After the Wicked Queen discovers the young Snow White is still alive, she first turns herself into a giant rat to eat her, but is foiled when one of the giants shoos her away upon his return home.
+She then melts all the ice on the mountains to form a flood, but Brawny saves Snow White from drowning.
 The giants decide to leave Snow White at home and post Hicker as a guard.
-The Queen turns two vultures into wyvern-like creatures to distract Hicker, then disguises herself as a giant old woman and tricks Snow White into smelling the scent of a poisoned flower that puts her to sleep, just as she had tricked Snow White's mother with the poisoned apple.
+The Queen turns two vultures into monstrous creatures to distract Hicker, then disguises herself as a giant old woman, supposed sister of the giants, and manages to trick the princess into smelling the scent of a poisoned flower that puts her to sleep, just as she had tricked the first Snow White with the poisoned apple.
 However, Hicker's hiccups are loud and the other giants hear them and get back to the cottage.

-Seeing Snow White apparently dead, they run off to attack the Queen's castle, seeking revenge.
-There, she tries to stop them by casting lightning bolts, but Brawny is too tough for it.
-She then summons seven demons to fight the giants, but Hicker begins hiccuping which causes an earthquake and the castle collapses.
-The Magic Mirror, revealed as the source of the Queen's power, is shattered and the demons vanish as she herself evaporates into nothingness.
-With the Wicked Queen's final demise, the curse she has placed over the kingdom is broken, causing the land to thaw and the ice statues to revert to people.
+Seeing Snow White apparently dead, they run off to attack the Wicked Queen's castle, seeking revenge.
+There, she tries to stop them by casting lightning bolts, but Brawny proved to be too tough for that.
+Next she summons seven demons to fight the giants, but then Hicker begins hiccuping so strongly that he causes an earthquake and the castle collapses.
+The Magic Mirror, revealed as the source of the Queen's power, is shattered and she evaporates into nothingness.
+With the Queen's final demise, the curse she has placed over the kingdom is broken, causing the land to thaw and the ice statues to revert to people, just in time for Christmas Eve.

 Grunyon and the Giants bring Snow White home to her parents in a rose-filled coffin.
 They kiss Snow White's cheeks and she awakens, and everyone rejoices.
-Brawny also tells that he and the other giants built a castle for the children while Snow White was asleep.
+The Wicked Queen's castle has been destroyed, but Brawny also tells that he and the other giants built a new castle for the children while Snow White was asleep.